Qualified students will be allowed to enter the Master of Arts program after completing three years of undergraduate course work.

 The Master of Arts degree requires completion of 30 credits, of which no more than 9 can be at the 400-level.
 Students who enter the program after receiving their baccalaureate degree will normally require two years of full-time work to complete it.

 The program includes a 10-credit Master’s Thesis (Plan A) option, and an all course-work (Plan B) option.
 All students are required to take AMST 501, Methods in American Studies, and AMST 502, Research and Writing in American Studies.
-Additional course work will be selected from the list of American Studies courses (see Additional Courses in American Studies).
+Additional course work will be selected by the student in conjunction with his or her committee chair and committee members.
 Under Plan A, students must register for a minimum of 10 credits of AMST 590 and defend their thesis in an oral examination.
 The format of thesis work is determined by The Graduate School.

 A student’s committee will consist of a chair and two additional members.
 The committee must be formed by the end of the second semester of attendance.